 My vagina smells like shame.
 Rancid and sickly.
 SHAME.

-Since educating myself through my own personal project The Vagina Times, I’ve discovered so much about our systemic culture of shame which has prompted women to mutilate, bleach and douche their genitals to eliminate their natural shape, colour and smell.
+Since educating myself through my own personal projects, I’ve discovered so much about our systemic culture of shame which has prompted women to cut, bleach and douche their genitals to eliminate their natural shape, colour and smell.
 It’s truly heartbreaking.
 Because shame stems from someone else’s emotional repression.
 And their beliefs become internalized until we perpetutate them and shame our daughters.
 [The Genesis of Shame]

 But even for those of us who don’t come from cultures like these, we are shamed in other ways.
 Here’s what Eldiese, a self proclaimed lipstick lesbian in Australia had to say about it.